Small Favor: Plot summary

+The Archive schedules a meeting between Dresden and Nicodemus at the Shedd Aquarium.
+During the negotiations, Dresden realizes it is a charade to kidnap the Archive.
+A fight breaks out, during which many Denarians are killed and the survivors capture Ivy.
+Nicodemus plans to torture her until she accepts membership is his order, making her an unstoppable ally in his evil plots.
+Dresden strikes a deal with Nicodemus to trade Ivy's safe return for all the coins taken from the dead Denarians and Fidelacchius, the sword carried by Shiro as a Knight of the Cross.
+Michael asks Dresden where his blasting rod has gone.
+Dresden realizes he lost it shortly after the first gruff attack, as well as all his memories of using fire magic, and concludes that he has been mentally manipulated.

-At the exchange on an island in lake Michigan, the Denarians predictably renege, but Dresden and Sanya manage to free Marcone and the Archive.
-Ms. Gard arrives with a rescue copter, but the surviving Denarians return and badly injure Michael.
-Dresden is abandoned on the island, hunted by the Denarians and their mercenaries, and is eventually cornered by the Eldest Gruff.
-The conflicted gruff reveals that he has been compelled to attack Dresden as long as they are both on the battlefield.
-Dresden invokes his boon from Summer for a freshly made doughnut.
-The gruff remarks that the request might take just enough time for Harry to depart the island safely and says the Summer Court's hunt will end when Dresden re-enters the Chicago city limits.
+At the exchange site, a remote island in Lake Michigan, the Denarians attempt to double-cross Dresden.
+He and Sanya free Ivy, and also find Marcone imprisoned nearby and free him as well.
+Gard arrives with a rescue helicopter, but the surviving Denarians wound Michael with gunfire as he is being hauled in.
+Now alone on the island, Dresden eludes the Denarians and their mercenaries but is cornered by the Eldest Gruff, who saves his life.
+The Eldest Gruff explains that he is compelled to attack Dresden as long as the two are on the island.
+Dresden invokes the boon granted to him by the Summer Court to request a fresh doughnut; the Eldest Gruff remarks that getting one will take enough time for Dresden to leave the island and return to Chicago, whereupon the gruffs will stop pursuing him.

-Dresden attempts to escape on Rosanna's boat, but is attacked by Nicodemus and Deirdre.
-He barely manages to drive them off after Thomas and Murphy return with another boat and Murphy draws Fidelacchius - a Sword of the Cross Dresden brought with him.
+Dresden attempts to escape by boat, but is attacked by Nicodemus and his daughter Deirdre.
+He barely manages to drive them off after Thomas and Murphy return with another boat and Murphy draws Fidelacchius.
 They return to the mainland, and Dresden rushes to the hospital to find Michael, still in surgery.
-In the hospital chapel, Dresden has a heated discussion with a janitor, who explains that God has a plan for us all and vanishes, leaving behind a worn copy of The Two Towers with a marked section.
+In the hospital chapel, Dresden has a heated discussion with a janitor, who explains that God has a plan for everyone and vanishes, leaving behind a worn copy of The Two Towers with a marked section.
 Queen Mab appears in the chapel.
-She is pleased that the Watchman has enhanced Dresden's potential.
-She returns his blasting rod and reveals that he would have been killed earlier if he had used it to rescue his friends.
+She is pleased that the Watchman (a title belonging to the angel Uriel) has enhanced Dresden's potential.
+She returns his blasting rod, restores his memories, and explains that she took both to prevent the gruffs from killing him before he could complete his task.